- (2017-2018) Auburn Mountainview: March 29-31

 The 2007–2008 season of Saints Robotics was a long adventure.
 The year started off with a flurry of pre-season planning and activity.
 Team membership boomed to 43, the website was redesigned, and the team has acquired the support of the Bezos Family Foundation again as well as two new partners: Magellan Architects and Case Engineering.
 The design division planned an updated drive system even before the kickoff event.
 Saints Robotics participated in the brand-new Microsoft Seattle Regional in Tacoma with the robot codenamed “Boten Anna” and was able to compete in the finals and bring back home the Second Place Alliance trophy!
 A huge thanks to all our sponsors, Bezos Family Foundation, Magellan Architects and CASE Engineering without whom we would not have been able to succeed.

-The 2006–2007 year was led by an entirely new leadership that had little to no previous experience on the competition.
+The 2006–2007 season was led by an entirely new leadership that had little to no previous experience on the competition.
 Despite the rocky start, the robot “Ultimate Novice” was created.
 Team 1899 was able to enter the Pacific Northwest Regional again due to a grant from the Bezos Family Foundation.
 Even though the robot was mostly built of parts from the kit, team 1899 finished in 27th place in the Portland Regional.

-Saints Robotics was started in 2005 by David Ayele.
-Able to attend the Pacific Northwest Regional in Portland, Oregon due to the NASA grant for rookie teams, the team built “Nubcake,” a robot meant to play the 2005–2006 game “Aim High.”
-While Saints Robotics lacked experience for much of the short six-week-long build season, Ayele and his four teammates attended the competition, placing 35th for their first try.
-“Nubcake” suffered from a loose drive chain, but little else.
-The robot has since been decommissioned.
+Saints Robotics was started in the 2005-2006 season by David Ayele with help from advisory and teacher James Cooney.
+They attended the Pacific Northwest Regional in Portland, Oregon with the NASA grant for rookie FRC teams.
+The team competed in that year’s game, Aim High, with their robot, “Nubcake.”
+While Saints Robotics lacked experience with building robots in the short six-week-long build season, Ayele and his four teammates attended the competition, placing 35th for their rookie year.